 People keep talking about how they want more personalized experiences; something more than just interacting with a website.
 One example of this is the conversational commerce Facebook is pushing, which will enable brands to sell directly to consumers through messaging apps.
 It’s already started at the brand level with companies like Sephora testing the waters.
 Local marketers will want to keep a close eye on the opportunity with chat bots as they evolve, as they offer huge time-saving potential alongside an improved consumer experience.

-Convergence is coming to the mobile device, based on the new technologies we’ve been talking about for a while — and they’re here now.
-Sterling wants us to remember not only how far we’ve come, but to keep a close eye on what’s coming in the not-so-far-off future.
+Convergence is coming to the mobile device.
+The new technologies we’ve been talking about for a while are here now.
+Sterling wants us to remember not only how far we’ve come.
+However we should keep a close eye on what’s coming in the not-so-far-off future.
 A few items local marketers should stay current on:

 - Remember the mobile-centric nature of today’s consumer

 - Acknowledge that there are more paths for local discovery

 - Stay current on developments in AI/Bots/Assistants